ruckyrians/roblox-claimable-group-finder/README.md

                         list of HTTP proxies, separated by newline -u WEBHOOK_URL, --webhook-url WEBHOOK_URL
-                        found groups will be posted to this url --get-funds GET_FUNDS
+                        found groups will be posted to this url --chunk-size CHUNK_SIZE
-                        attempt to obtain amount of funds in a group --chunk-size CHUNK_SIZE
                         amount of groups to be sent per API request --timeout TIMEOUT     timeout for server connections and responses